 First of all, hand blenders are NOT intended to be used for heavy-duty ingredients like cookie dough or blending stringy veggies like celery.
 Second, if you do get food stuck in an immersion blender, always unplug it before attempting to clear it out -- and use a rubber spatula, not your fingers.
-This is another reason to avoid hand blenders without a detachable blade, they are much more difficult to clean and that can result in more accidents.
+Be especially careful if you have a blenders without a detachable blade, they are more difficult to clean and that can result in more accidents.

 Types of immersion blenders

 Multi-use immersion blenders.
 Ranging in price from $50 to $100, these are highly versatile hand blenders that include a variety of attachments and accessories.
 These usually include whisks and chopper attachments, making them a good appliance not only for immersion blending, but also chopping nuts and cutting vegetables into smaller pieces.
 You'll need to pay a bit more if you want to make nut butters or have the silkiest of purees, but even the less expensive models in this category are highly versatile, triple-duty tools.